tbednarz/head-math/README.md

 # quick-head-math

-**I created this app for my own personal use to practice mental math this will produce two numbers on a timer set by the slider (1-10 seconds) hover over the white box to see if you came up with the correct answer!**
+**I created this app for my own personal use to practice mental math.
+  This will produce two numbers on a timer set by the slider (1-10 seconds) hover over the white box to see if you came up with the correct answer!**